Crystal-io/isbushka/00_Project_Overview/05_Domain_Decomposition.md

 - The domain model is intentionally simple and modular
 - Each domain area can evolve independently
 - The decomposition supports future scaling without redesign

+---

+## Domain Clarification v2: Service, Duration, and Pricing Model

+### Context

+During further discovery and domain analysis, it was clarified that ISBUSHKA operates with a highly individualized service delivery model.

+Service duration and pricing are not fixed attributes and depend on the master’s professional assessment and agreement with the client.

+This clarification refines the initial domain assumptions and updates the conceptual model accordingly.

+---

+### Updated Domain Principles

+- Service represents a **type of procedure**, not a pricing unit
+- Duration is defined **per appointment**, not per service
+- Price is agreed individually and recorded **only at payment creation**
+- The master is the primary source of truth for duration and price

+---

+### Clarified Domain Responsibilities

+#### Service (Revised)

+- Defines the type of procedure
+- Used for classification and reporting
+- Does **not** store price or duration

+#### Appointment (Revised)

+- Created only after agreement with the master
+- Stores appointment-specific duration
+- May exist without a finalized price

+#### Financial Operation (Revised)

+- Records the final agreed price
+- Represents the monetary outcome of a completed appointment
+- Is the only source of truth for service price

+---

+### Impact on System Design

+This clarification impacts:
+- data model (ERD)
+- business rules
+- UI behavior during appointment creation
+- financial calculations and reporting

+These impacts will be addressed in subsequent documentation.